bangalorebyte-cohort11/Python-Basics/README.md

 **Review Material**

 Books on Python: Think Python (light and intuitive) and Core Python (Deep and comphrehensive).
-PDF's of both books are on this repository.
+PDF of Think Python is in this repo, Core Python is too large a file but can be freely found online.

 **Exercises**